defndaines/meiro/README.md

 ## Usage

-Project is currently _under development_ and does not have functions exposed for external use.
+Project is currently _under development_ and does not have functions exposed for external use (such as through a command-line executable JAR file).
+All the examples below assume that you are importing into a REPL for execution.

 ### Displaying Mazes

 There are several ways to display a maze.
-The data structure used to store a maze is a vector of vectors, where each cell indicates which directions you can navigate out of the cell to.
+The primary data structure used here to store a maze is a vector of vectors, where each cell indicates which directions you can navigate out of the cell to.
+Each of these cells is position-aware, with cells accessed by `[row column]`.

 Here is a 5x5 maze:
 ```clojure